 Professor Wriggins is a nationally recognized scholar whose work focuses on torts, insurance, health law, and family law, with a frequent focus on race and gender.
-She set the tone for her research with her first published article, Rape, Racism and the Law (Harvard Women’s Law Journal, 1983), which has been reprinted in abridged form many times during the past 30 years.
+She set the tone for her research with her first published article, Rape, Racism and the Law (Harvard Women’s Law Journal, 1983), which has been reprinted in abridged form many times since its publication.
 Many of her other articles are frequently cited and excerpted in books.
-Her recent publications have focused on federal flood insurance and climate change as well as race, racism, and personal injury damages.
+Her recent publications have focused on public health, domestic violence, insurance and climate change, as well as race, racism, and personal injury damages.

-Professor Wriggins was a Visiting Scholar at George Washington University School of Law and American University-Washington College of Law in 2013-2014, and was a Visiting Professor at Harvard Law School and Boston University School of Law in Spring 2005.
-She served as Associate Dean for Research at Maine Law from 2009 – 2013.
-She is a member of the American Law Institute, the Family Law Section of the Maine State Bar Association, and is former Chair of the Association of American Law Schools Torts and Compensation Systems section.
+Professor Wriggins is a member of the American Law Institute, the Family Law Section of the Maine State Bar Association, and is former chair of the Association of American Law Schools Torts and Compensation Systems section.